 If you do use income to determine the top one percent of individuals, individual income is the best choice for determining the one percent.

 Household income disguises the true income figure when there are multiple earners in a household.
-For example, a household may have two working spouses or a Millennial living at home.
-Household income also doesn’t account for the spending difference in household sizes.
+For example, a household may have two working spouses or a child living at home.
+Household income also doesn't account for the spending difference in household sizes.

 Using net worth to decide on the one percent threshold is even better.